BasemElbarashy/CDL/README.md

     setHyperParameters(1,2,1,2,7,0,0,1);           //set hyperparamters for the 25 dataset in file Group_A.dat TE.learnAndTest(0);                            //learn & test the first Dataset in file Group_A.dat
 ```
-The results and learned models will be save in `OutputFile.txt`.
+The results and learned models will be saved in `OutputFile.txt`.
 To learn all the datasets in Group_A:
 ```C++
     IOH.loadDatasetsAndQuestionsFromFile("dataset/Group_A.dat");